willcl-ark/neovim/README.md

 `:Lazy` will open the package manager.
 `q` to quit.

-LSPs configurations are found in `lsp/`, and enabled in `lua/lsp.lua`.
+LSPs configurations are configured per-lsp using the `lsp/*.lua` files.
+They are then enabled in `lua/lsp.lua`.
 The various language servers should be installed on your `$PATH` manually for enabled LSPs.
 Configurations for other languages can generally be found in the [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig?tab=readme-ov-file#nvim-lspconfig) repo, and particular settings for a language server in that project's documentation. run `:help lsp-quickstart` in neovim to see lsp help.

+Formatters are configured in `lua/plugins/conform.lua`, and should also be made available on `$PATH`.

 `<space> sk` will open a Telescope search with (most) key bindings.
 Filter by `space` (our "leader" key) to see most-useful bindings.